tanupoo/lorawan-ssas/README.md

 In the Linux distributions, you may install further modules.

-The gevent 1.3 breaks the bottle binding.
+Note that the gevent 1.3 breaks the bottle binding.
-You have to install gevent 1.2.2 instead.
+You have to install the gevent 1.2.2 instead.

     pip install gevent==1.2.2

 ### Depending on your configuration.

-- mongodb is required, at least 2.4.9 or later.
+- MongoDB, at least 2.4.9 or later.
-- requests
+- requests to submit the application data into your MongoDB.
-- sqlite3 is required,
+- sqlite3

 In the Linux distributions, sqlite3 may not be installed initially and your python may not sadly support sqlite3.